Economics of nuclear power: Decommissioning

 At the end of a nuclear plant's lifetime, the plant must be decommissioned.
 This entails either dismantling, safe storage or entombment.
 In the United States, the Nuclear Regulatory Commission (NRC) requires plants to finish the process within 60 years of closing.
 Since it costs around $500 million or more to shut down and decommission a plant, the NRC requires plant owners to set aside money when the plant is still operating to pay for the future shutdown costs.

 Decommissioning a reactor that has undergone a meltdown is inevitably more difficult and expensive.
-Three Mile Island was decommissioned 14 years after its incident for $837 million.
-The cost of the Fukushima disaster cleanup is not yet known, but has been estimated to cost around $100 billion.
+Three Mile Island (in Pennsylvania) was decommissioned 14 years after its incident for $837 million.
+The cost of the Fukushima disaster cleanup (in Japan) is not yet known, but has been estimated to cost around $100 billion.

 Proliferation and terrorism

 A 2011 report for the Union of Concerned Scientists stated that "the costs of preventing nuclear proliferation and terrorism should be recognized as negative externalities of civilian nuclear power, thoroughly evaluated, and integrated into economic assessments—just as global warming emissions are increasingly identified as a cost in the economics of coal-fired electricity".

-"Construction of the ELWR was completed in 2013 and is optimized for civilian electricity production, but it has "dual-use" potential and can be modified to produce material for nuclear weapons."

-Safety

-2,000 candles in memory of the Chernobyl disaster in 1986, at a commemoration 25 years after the nuclear accident, as well as for the Fukushima nuclear disaster of 2011.

-Nancy Folbre, an economist at the University of Massachusetts, has questioned the economic viability of nuclear power following the 2011 Japanese nuclear accidents:

-The proven dangers of nuclear power amplify the economic risks of expanding reliance on it.
-Indeed, the stronger regulation and improved safety features for nuclear reactors called for in the wake of the Japanese disaster will almost certainly require costly provisions that may price it out of the market.

-The cascade of problems at Fukushima, from one reactor to another, and from reactors to fuel storage pools, will affect the design, layout and ultimately the cost of future nuclear plants.